web3wp/core-contributor-contracts/README.md

 ### Advanced Usage

 To enable L2 minting, your contract must implement the `IMintable.sol` interface with a function which mints the corresponding L1 NFT.
-This function is `mintFor(address to, uint256 id, bytes blueprint)`.
+This function is `mintFor(address to, uint256 quantity, bytes mintingBlob)`.
+Note that this is a different function signature to `_mintFor` in the previous example.
 The "blueprint" is the immutable metadata set by the minting application at the time of asset creation.
 This blueprint can store the IPFS hash of the asset, or some of the asset's properties, or anything a minting application deems valuable.
 You can use a custom implementation of the `mintFor` function to do whatever you like with the blueprint.

 Your contract also needs to have an `owner()` function which returns an `address`.
 You must be able to sign a message with this address, which is used to link this contract your off-chain application (so you can authorise L2 mints).
 A simple way to do this is using the OpenZeppelin `Ownable` contract (`npm install @openzeppelin/contracts`).